gregsaun/prusa_i3_bear_upgrade/README.md

   * Thoroughly tested development
   * Highly customisable
   * Detailed documentation via [guides.bear-lab.com](https://guides.bear-lab.com/)
+  * Compatible with stock firmware (only if you use the Original Prusa extruder)
   * Active and open minded community
   * Truly open source